Premier Cruise Lines: New ownership and rebranding

-Premier's parent company, Dial, sold the cruise line after posting profits in 1995, 1996, and 1997.
+Premier's parent company, Dial, sold the cruise line after reporting profits in 1995, 1996, and 1997.
 New ownership and leadership followed, with Larry Magnan appointed president in 1998.

-After the acquisition, Premier Cruise Line, Dolphin Cruise Line, SeaWind Cruises, and Direct Cruises fleets were merged and rebranded as Premier Cruises.
-A new ship profile logo was introduced, with blue funnels and blue hulls, except for the Oceanic, which retained its red hull.
+After the acquisition, the fleets of Premier Cruise Line, Dolphin Cruise Line, SeaWind Cruises, and Direct Cruises were merged and rebranded as Premier Cruises.
+A new ship profile logo was introduced, featuring blue funnels and blue hulls, except for the Oceanic, which retained its red hull.
 Premier also acquired the former SS Rotterdam, renaming her Rembrandt.
-The line's first ship, the former Royale (later Seabreeze as part of Dolphin Cruise Line), returned to Premier after nearly ten years.
+The line's first ship, the former Royale (later Seabreeze under Dolphin Cruise Line), returned to Premier after nearly ten years.

+Following the ownership change in 1997, the Atlantic was sold to MSC Cruises.

-Under the new ownership and management led by Bruce Nierenberg, Premier changed its business strategy, ending marketing agreements with international partners such as Thomson Holidays and Pullmantur, and repositioned several ships back to the United States.
+Under the new ownership and management led by Bruce Nierenberg, Premier revised its business strategy, ending marketing agreements with international partners including Thomson Holidays and Pullmantur, and repositioned several ships to the United States.